Where You're Operating

 The creative path and the business path used to be the same road.

-They are starting to diverge.
+Now they are starting to diverge.

 Nothing may feel broken.